JerryWingsky/Skin-Cancer-Malignant-Vs-Benign/README.md

 - While Benign cases were sometimes wrongly classified as Malignant `(False Positive 52)`.

 ## How to Use 🚀
-- Open the `.ipynb` notebook file in the files or click the link here [Google Colab](https://colab.research.google.com/drive/1LNrY0mR3pStWBkjPMkwKcl5UtXQKFS8U?usp=sharing).
+- Open the `.ipynb` notebook file in the files.

 > 📁 **Note**: This is for **educational purposes only** — no real credentials, access, or confidential data are used.